adriancobon/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+    DOM is a visual representation of the html.
 2. What is an event?
+    An event is an interaction a user has with a site.
+For instance, scrolling or clicking a button.
 3. What is an event listener?
+    An event listener monitors the site for a specific event.
+It then executes code whenever the event occurs.
 4. Why would we convert a NodeList into an Array?
+    If you need methods that a NodeList does not provide, but an Array does, you can convert it to an Array to unlock more of those methods.
 5. What is a component?
+    Components are a set combination of three parts, HTML, CSS, and JavaScript that work together to create reusable and modular building block to modern applications.
 ### Git Set up

 * [ ] Fork the project into your GitHub user account